thatte-idli-kaal-soup/tiks-ultimate.in/content/homepage/play-with-us.md

 #### When

-- Every Tuesday, Thursday and Saturday
+- Every Tuesday and Thursday (and sometimes other holidays)

 - 6:00 am to 7:45 am